QuentinRa/blog.quentinra.dev/maths/statistics/index.md

 * linear regression

 And everything will be coupled with examples in ``R``, you may add examples in other languages.
+To be honest, I do not understand much about statistics so be sure to correct any mistakes, thanks!

 <hr class="sr">